megat69/ACPL/README.md

  - Boolean : Stores a binary value (true or false).
 Syntax : `bool` or `boolean`

 <var_name>
 The variable name.
-Note that two variables with different types can have the same name.
+Note that two variables with different types can have the same name, even if not recommended.

 <value>
 It depends :